zrrrzzt/russian-kebab/README.md

 # russian-kebab

 Silly game.
 One of 6 kebabs is bad.
-Like really baaaaaaaaad.
+Like really baaaaaaaaad!

 ## To play